 Advising Students upon Entry to UIS

 After students are admitted to UIS, they are linked with an advisor based on the major and the number of academic hours they have completed.
-First-time, first year students and transfer students with twenty-nine academic hours or fewer will be advised by a professional advisor in the Office of Advising Services, Information, and Support (OASIS).
+First-time, first year students and transfer students with twenty-nine academic hours or fewer will be advised by a professional advisor in the Center for Academic Success & Advising (CASA).
 Transfer students who enter UIS having earned thirty or more academic hours will be connected with a professional or faculty advisor housed in the appropriate major department.
 Advisors will work with students entering UIS to:

 - make informed choices concerning their majors;